git-quick-stats/git-py-stats/README.md

 ### Git Branch

 You can set the variable `_GIT_BRANCH` to set the branch of the stats.
-Works with commands `--git-stats-by-branch` and `--csv-output-by-branch`.
+Works with command `--csv-output-by-branch` only currently.

 ```bash
 export _GIT_BRANCH="master"